Alsheghri/Teeth-Segmentation/README.md

 The script used to train a model is `train.py`.
 Here is the script we used to train our *best* model:
 ### Testing the models
-## Troubleshooting

-If you are experiencing any issues, please file a ticket in the Issues section